plfa/plfa.github.io/web/TableOfContents.md

 ### Derived works

 * [PLFArend](https://github.com/marat-rkh/PLFArend): the PLFA book with all code snippets rewritten in Arend.
+* [PLFaLean](https://github.com/rami3l/PLFaLean): PLFA proofs implemented in Lean 4, covering Parts 2-3 of the v22.08 release of the book.

 Please tell us of others!